klmnden/azure-docs.tr-tr/articles/security/azure-network-security.md

 -   Active Directory

--   Çok faktörlü kimlik doğrulama
+-   Çok faktörlü kimlik doğrulaması

 #### <a name="application-gateway"></a>Uygulama ağ geçidi